svenpohl/ordscript/README.md

 }
 ```

-For protocoll-updated in the future.
+For protocoll-updates in the future.
 The circumstances will change in time,
 so maybe a ordscript-version will only support 2^32 Bytes of memory.
 Maybe the ordscript-community
 will decide to find another consensus.
 So the first here suggested "setmeta" command is
 "upgrade to v.0.0.2"